 Environmental Nanoscience Initiative

-The Environmental Nanoscience Initiative was £5m programme split over two phases.
+The Environmental Nanoscience Initiative was £5 million programme split over two phases.
 Its aim was to answer some questions of basic nanosciences research; into fate and behaviour, ecotoxicology and ecological effects of engineering nanoparticles.

 Nanotechnology is the design and manufacture of substances typically between one and several hundred billionths of a metre in size.
 In this size range the properties of substances can change quite radically, offering potentially large socio-economic, health and environmental benefits.
 For example, nanofuel additives could help reduce emissions and particles from diesel engines.
 Nanoparticles may also be able to help remove persistent pollutants in soils and groundwaters.
 The potential for use of nanomaterials is huge and is reflected by an explosion in global research and development investment.